 How long do I have to enter?

-Round One is only open from March 17, 2019 through March 31, 2019 so don't delay!
-The Finalists will be notified in April and will then have until August 1, 2019 to submit their final video games.
+Round One was open from March 17, 2019 through March 31, 2019.
+The Finalists were notified in April and had until August 1, 2019 to submit their final video games.

 Do you accept group entries?